Hungarian anti-LGBTQ law

-Content of the amendments
+Amendments

 The legislative amendments to the law ban sharing LGBTQ-related information with minors, considering it to be promoting homosexuality or gender reassignment.
 The amendments touch upon multiple legal fields and domains.
 The provisions of the anti-LGBTQ law included amendments to five Acts of Parliament: (1) Act no. XXXI of 1997 on the protection of children and guardianship administration; (2) Act no. CCXI of 2011 on the protection of families; (3) Act no. XLVIII of 2008 on the basic conditions of and certain restrictions on economic advertising activities; (4) Act no. CLXXXV of 2010 on media services and mass communication; and (5) Act no. CXC of 2011 on national public education.

-Main argument: child protection
+Main argument

 The basis of the following amendments is the added section to the Act XXXI of 1997 on the protection of children and guardianship administration, stating that "the State shall protect the right of children to a self-identity corresponding to their sex at birth."
 On the pretense of the rights of the child, it is then "forbidden to make accessible to persons who have not attained the age of eighteen years content that is (...) propagates or portrays divergence from self-identity corresponding to sex at birth, sex change or homosexuality.”